tchannagiri/DSBplot/README.md

 ```
 For a full list of requirements, please see `requirements.txt`.

 Bowtie 2 (version >= 2.5.0) should be installed and available on the system path.
-Particularly, the executables `bowtie2-build-s` and `bowtie2-align-s` should be available as commands (internall, we use the Python function `os.system()` to run Bowtie 2).
+Particularly, the executables `bowtie2-build-s` and `bowtie2-align-s` should be available as commands (internally, we use the Python function `os.system()` to run Bowtie 2).

 ## Commands

 This package is based on the following four commands:

-* `preprocess`: takes as input the trimmed FASTQ reads files and a FASTA file containing the reference sequence, and creates the intermediate tables of DNA sequences needed for plotting the graphs and histograms.
+* `DSBplot-preprocess`: takes as input the trimmed FASTQ reads files and a FASTA file containing the reference sequence, and creates the intermediate tables of DNA sequences needed for plotting the graphs and histograms.
 The input directories should represent replicate experiments (e.g., biological replicates).
-* `comparison`: takes as input two directories created by `preprocess` and creates a directory that contains the intermediate tables needed for plotting comparison graphs.
+* `DSBplot-comparison`: takes as input two directories created by `preprocess` and creates a directory that contains the intermediate tables needed for plotting comparison graphs.
 Both of the directories must have been created with the same reference sequence.
-* `graph`: takes as input a collection of the output directories of either `preprocess` or `comparison`, lays out sequences in all inputs, and plots a separate graph for each input.
+* `DSBplot-graph`: takes as input a collection of the output directories of either `preprocess` or `comparison`, lays out sequences in all inputs, and plots a separate graph for each input.
-* `histogram`: takes as input an output directories of `preprocess` (outputs of `comparison` are not valid) and plots a histogram showing the type and position of variations (insertions, deletion, or substitutions) in the sequences.
+* `DSBplot-histogram`: takes as input an output directories of `preprocess` (outputs of `comparison` are not valid) and plots a histogram showing the type and position of variations (insertions, deletion, or substitutions) in the sequences.

-Once DSBplot is installed, the commands may be run using `python -m dsbplot COMMAND`, where `COMMAND` should be replaced by `preprocess`, `comparison`, `graph`, or `histogram`.
+Once DSBplot is installed, these commands should be available from the command line.
 More information about each command is given in the following subsections.
-The the exposition, we use the notation `NAME` to refer to the value of a command-line parameter set by the user and the notation `--name` to refer to the parameter itself.
+We use the notation `NAME` to refer to the value of a command-line parameter set by the user and the notation `--name` to refer to the parameter itself.
 The notation `file_name.ext` is also used to refer to file names.

 ### `DSBplot-preprocess`